-- B1.
-Uses design elements and principles to form space and body, to support concepts and design solutions. - B2.
-Employs the science and art of colour and light and combines them in design operations to improve human experiences. - B3.
-Selects design elements among materials and products according to their various specifications and aesthetic contribution.
-Applies this in design solutions. - B4.
-Develops suitable strategies to reach performance, comfort and safety in the built environment, taking into account the environmental impact of their design decisions. - B5.
-Implements applicable laws, guidelines and standards that affect the development of solutions through the design process by recognizing his/her role in protecting the health, safety and well-being of occupants of the building and the impact of various organizational entities on the practice of interior design
+B. Subj ject Specific (Practical) Skills B1 Uses design elements and principles to form space and body, to support concepts and design solutions B2 Employs the science and art of colour and light and combines them in design operations to improve human experiences В3 Selects design elements among materials and products according to their various specifications and aesthetic contribution.
+Applies this in design solutions.
+B4 Develops suitable strategies to reach performance, comfort and safety in the built environment, taking into account the environmental impact of their design decisions.
+B5 Implements applicable laws, guidelines and standards that affect the development of solutions through the design process by recognizing his/her role in protecting the health, safety and well-being of occupants of the building and the impact of various organizational entities on the practice of interior design.

-- Practical Studio: to develop work and obtain benefits and tips in the context of work professionalism. - Trainings: to test conceptual development, criticize design proposals, learning and comparative analysis, assessment, advice and evaluation through communication and media strategies. - Computer laboratories: encouraging students to build and deliver their design ideas through computer graphics. - Workshops: to acquire and develop special skills, that can be applied in specified projects works. - Field Visits: to gain experience in the context of real world and design applications in built-up environments and expand the student knowledge of design elements.
+- 1- Practical Studio: to develop work and obtain benefits and tips in the context of work professionalism. - 2- Trainings: to test conceptual development, criticize design proposals, learning and comparative analysis, assessment, advice and evaluation through communication and media strategies. - 3- Computer laboratories: encouraging students to build and deliver their design ideas through computer graphics. - 4- Workshops: to acquire and develop special skills, that can be applied in specified projects works. - 5- Field Visits: to gain experience in the context of real world and design applications in built-up environments and expand the student knowledge of design elements.

-- Assessment of presentation methods (audiovisual) both manual and by computer.
-Exams (draw and color (free-hand) variety of scenes).
-(Supports self-learning). - Ability to apply theories, methodologies and different techniques of design. - Ability to prepare and read detailed and constructive drawings for interior design topics. - Ability to apply requirements of building, safety and health on interior design projects.
+- 1- Assessment of presentation methods (audiovisual) both manual and by computer. - 2- Exams (draw and color (free-hand) variety of scenes).
+(Supports self-learning). - 3- Ability to apply theories, methodologies and different techniques of design. - 4- Ability to prepare and read detailed and constructive drawings for interior design topics. - 5-Ability to apply requirements of building, safety and health on interior design projects.

-C. Critical Thinking Skills

-- C1.
-Analyses information and data received from various sources and contributors to achieve a successful response to users' needs and enjoy well-being and comfort. - C2.
-Frames suitable design questions through data collection and analysis.
+C. Criti C. Critical Thinking Skills C1 Analyses information and data received from various sources and contributors to achieve a successful response to users' needs and enjoy well-being and comfort.
+C2 Frames suitable design questions through data collection and analysis.
 Employs problem-solving methods through the design process to achieve comprehensive design solutions.

-- Seminars: qualify for research or logical examination of all theories, issues, methods, techniques and views of design. - Training: to test conceptual development, criticize design proposals, learning and comparative analysis, assessment, advice and evaluation through communication and media strategies. - Workshops: to acquire and develop special skills, that can be applied in specific work projects. - Field Visits: to gain experience in the real world context and design applications in built-up environments and expand the student knowledge of design elements. - Presentation Reviews: to show and detail design proposals, receive assessments feedback of proposed projects and transfer them into handbooks and guidelines for future presentations. - Independent Study (self-learning): enhance and develop independency of research, critical analysis, decision-making, planning and self-management, and consider their impacts on work.
+- 1- Seminars: qualify for research or logical examination of all theories, issues, methods, techniques and views of design. - 2- Training: to test conceptual development, criticize design proposals, learning and comparative analysis, assessment, advice and evaluation through communication and media strategies. - 3- Workshops: to acquire and develop special skills, that can be applied in specific work projects. - 4- Field Visits: to gain experience in the real world context and design applications in built-up environments and expand the student knowledge of design elements. - 5- Presentation Reviews: to show and detail design proposals, receive assessments feedback of proposed projects and transfer them into handbooks and guidelines for future presentations